michaelmarsillo/MaxContributionCalculator/README.md

 # MaxContributionCalculator

-The Max Contribution Room Calculator for Tax-Free Savings Accounts (TFSA) is a user-friendly tool designed to help Canadians accurately determine their available TFSA contribution room.
-By entering essential details such as the year they turned 18, their total TFSA deposits, and any withdrawals from their account, users can calculate their current maximum allowable contribution.
-The calculator automatically accounts for annual TFSA limits set by the government and adjusts for unused contribution room carried forward, giving a clear overview of how much more can be contributed without incurring penalties.
-Ideal for financial planning and maximizing tax-free investment growth!
+The Max Contribution Room Calculator for Tax-Free Savings Accounts (TFSA) is an intuitive and user-friendly tool designed specifically for Canadians.
+This calculator enables users to accurately determine their available TFSA contribution room, ensuring they make the most of their tax-free investment opportunities.

+## Features
+• Easy Input: Users can input essential details such as:

+    • The year they turned 18

+    • Total TFSA deposits made

+    • Any withdrawals from their account

+• Automatic Calculations: The calculator automatically considers:

+    • Annual TFSA contribution limits set by the government

+    • Unused contribution room carried forward from previous years

+• **Clear Overview:** It provides users with a straightforward summary of their current maximum allowable contribution, helping them understand how much more they can contribute without incurring any penalties.

+## Benefits

+This tool is ideal for financial planning, allowing users to maximize their tax-free investment growth effectively.
+Whether you're just starting to invest or looking to optimize your existing savings, the Max Contribution Room Calculator empowers you to make informed decisions about your TFSA contributions.